cashfit/oracle_articles/19c_RAC_install_OL9.md

 ```

 > ⚠️ **Warning**
+> The SSH equivalence during the OUI installer will fail for unsupported SSH key format.
+OpenSSH v7.8 and higher generates RSA private keys by default in the OpenSSH format, instead of the previous default PEM format.
+The OpenSSH key format offers substantially better protection against offline password guessing and supports key comments in private keys.
-> For OpenSSH version 8 or later, the SSH equivalence during the OUI installer will fail for unsupported SSH key format.
-Manually setup SSH passwordless is necessary for a successfully installation, with ssh-keygen -m pem option.
+> Manually setup SSH passwordless is necessary for a successfully installation, with ssh-keygen -m pem option.

 If you get any failures be sure to correct them before proceeding.
 The virtual machine setup is now complete.